Williams Honors College Curriculum

 - Credit awarded for satisfactory achievement (as defined by present University policies) on high school advanced placement tests and various other achievement tests (e.g. CLEP)

-- In lieu of the General Studies requirements (except for Physical Education), you complete the Honors Distribution requirement pertaining to four groups of disciplines and physical education.
+- In lieu of the General Studies requirements (except for Physical Education), complete the Honors Distribution requirement pertaining to four groups of disciplines and physical education.

-- In addition to satisfying the regular honors distribution requirement above, you complete the three Honors Colloquia courses.
+- In addition to satisfying the regular honors distribution requirement above, complete the three Honors Colloquia courses.

 - Although each Honors student will be encouraged to become proficient in a language other than English, the foreign language is mandatory only if required of all students in the student's major department or division.

-- You complete an Honors Research Project, i.e., an Honors Thesis or an original or creative work appropriate to your area of interest and meeting high standards of scholarship.
+- Complete an Honors Research Project, i.e., an Honors Thesis or an original or creative work appropriate to your area of interest and meeting high standards of scholarship.
 Study abroad or field experience may be recognized as part of that project.
 Departmental and Collegiate requirements may include a qualifying examination or research skills course before you proceed to an Honors Research Project.

 When you complete the requirements to become a University Honors Scholar, this will be noted on your transcript and diploma, and you will be appropriately recognized as University Honors Scholars at the graduation ceremony.